 Is avocado low FODMAP?
-Some lists say avocados are high FODMAP, while other lists say they are low FODMAP.
-What is the answer?
+YES! we know that some lists say avocados are high FODMAP, while other lists say they are low FODMAP.
 Can you eat avocados on the low FODMAP diet?
 Will they trigger your irritable bowel syndrome (IBS)?

 You CAN eat avocado while even on the Elimination phase of the low FODMAP diet.
 There are low FODMAP serving sizes.
 On the other hand, whether it will trigger IBS symptoms for you will depend on your unique GI tract.

-This article has updated information made available in early 2024 reported by Monash.
-Current lab testing shows the Green Light low FODMAP serving size has doubled from 30 g to 60 g.
+This article was updated Q3 2024.
+Current lab testing by Monash University shows the Green Light low FODMAP serving size has doubled from 30 g to 60 g.
 Please read below for more information.

-• Avocados, as with any fruit or vegetable, are expected to have varied FODMAP content from fruit to fruit, and from time to time upon lab testing.
+- Avocados, as with any fruit or vegetable, are expected to have varied FODMAP content from fruit to fruit; results will change from time to time upon lab testing.

-• Monash University’s Green Light low FODMAP serving size has increased from 30 g to 60 g.
-This is more in line with FODMAP Friendly’s serving size of 80 g.
+- Monash University’s Green Light low FODMAP serving size has increased from 30 g to 60 g.
+They also updated their verbiage to specify Hass avocados.

 Monash University & FODMAP Friendly Lab Testing